Xabilahu/ATAI-Projects/JGOMAS-Introduction/README.txt

 minimun distance between them.
 That will be achieved by adding a TASK_GOTO_POSITION task with the position where they are.
 It will try to kill the crazy one as it gets closer to them.

+Before the agent gets to the flag's position, we made this calculating the distance, and it gets to a distance of 10 units to the flag, he starts moving randomly in order to locate the crazy agent.

+We got a bug that we could not solve, that is when this agent crosses with the crazy.
+When this happens, our agent stops its execution.

 ## TASK 5: PATROLLER Agent (AXIS) [jasonAgent_AXIS_T5.asl]

 For this extra task we implemented an agent that patrols the flag by going in squares around the flag.